haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Damage Resistances piercing
 Senses passive Perception 10
-Languages one language known by its creator Challenge 0 (10 XP) Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 366
+Languages one language known by its creator Challenge 0 (10 XP)

   STR DEX CON INT
 14 (+2) 12 (+1) 12 (+1) 2 (−4)